manuelodelain/web-starter/README.md

 Launch production task for optimizing assets: `npm run prod`

-Export a package: `npm run export:dist`
+Export a package: `npm run export-dist`

 Inside the exports/dist/ folder, there is the exported package with these folders:
   - app/